Chewieez/react-vr-practice/README.md

 # react-vr-practice
-Project bootstrapped with React-vr to learn
+Project bootstrapped with React-vr to learn vr development using React

 ## To run locally
 Clone Repo